 Only students of the MSc Public Administration can participate in the courses of Public Administration

-We organize a special meeting to welcome our new MPA students on Monday 30 January.
+We organize a special meeting to welcome our new MPA students on Friday February 1st.
 During this meeting you will get acquainted with the specialization in which you are enrolled.
-You will get essential, practical information about your studies like how the programme is built up and information about the thesis.
+You will get essential information about your studies like how the programme is built up and information about the thesis.

 The programme is as follows:

 |Walk in||15.00 – 15.15||Wijnhaven 2.02|